Zunith/BCRP-Updates/README.md

 Current updates :
 -----------------------------------------------------------------------------------------------------
-V2.5 - Map, & Clothing.
+V2.7 - Quick Edits
-- EUP 9.2 (New Clothing)
+- Vehicle Damages has been tweaked.
-- Harmony has recieved a re-texture.
+- Weapon Damages has been tweaked.
 -----------------------------------------------------------------------------------------------------
 V2.6 - New Clothing & More!
 - New Set of Police Vest's.